Our Story

 Nanami’s Free Kids Library

 Come and visit our free library located inside the shop!
 Most book donations are for elementary keiki but we sometimes receive young adult books too.
-Kids are welcome to take a book home.
 You can also find coloring sheets designed by Tiny Hearts 808 and origami paper.